chemle/emle-engine/README.md

 supports the HCNOS elements.
 We plan to add support for further elements in the near future.

-Further details can be found in our preprint, available [here](https://doi.org/10.26434/chemrxiv-2023-6rng3-v2).
+Further details can be found in our paper, available [here](https://pubs.acs.org/doi/10.1021/acs.jctc.4c00248).
 Please cite this work if you use `emle-engine` in your research.
 Supplementary information and data can be found [here](https://github.com/chemle/emle-engine-paper).